CenterForOpenScience/rphbPower/README.md

 ### Quick Reference

-Use `06_documentation/quick_reference_guide.md` for fast lookup of functions, parameters, and sample size estimates.
+Use `vignette("Quick Reference Guide", package = "rphbPower")` for fast lookup of functions, parameters, and sample size estimates.

 ### Method Selection

-Use `06_documentation/method_selection_guide.md` for guidance on choosing appropriate analysis approaches.
+Use `vignette("Method Selection Guide", package = "rphbPower")` for guidance on choosing appropriate analysis approaches.

 ### Troubleshooting

-Use `06_documentation/troubleshooting.md` for common issues and framework-specific solutions.
+Use `vignette("Troubleshooting Guide", package = "rphbPower")` for common issues and framework-specific solutions.

 ## Version Information